jbamisaye/app-integration-platform-mvp/README.md

 ## Use of AI Tools

-During this design, I used **ChatGPT** strategically to accelerate tasks without compromising understanding or design control.
+During this design, I used **ChatGPT** strategically to accelerate tasks without compromising design control.
 Click for more specific information on use of AI tool:
 ### Use of AI : [`/docs/actual/readme-ai`](./docs/actual/README-AI.md)